Day 1 — Callao, Peru

 If you are interested in how Pisco is produced, visit the Hacienda La Caravedo which has the oldest functioning distillery.
 Tour the distillery and taste the many varieties of Pisco the hacienda produces.
-At the hacienda you will also be able to team up with local expert ceramists to create your own piece of pottery.

 This evening, your Peruvian culinary expert will present his selection of tempting Peruvian specialties on our voyage of culinary discovery.